buganini/gbsdconv/README.md

 	http://buganini.github.com/gbsdconv/

 #Todo
-	refactor to be able to use gtk/qt/curse based ui with same code
+	refactor to be able to use gtk/qt/curse based ui with the same core